cynthinee/openstudentleaders/README.md

 What we're doing:

 We are a student-led initiative at East Los Angeles College, a two-year community college in Southern California.
-While there are open projects happening on our campus, these conversations haven't been happening at an institutional level.
-When we talk about openness, we really see open initiatives as solutions to inequity in information and inequity in educational opportunity.
-This can include open access, open education, open data, and open science.
+While there are open projects happening in pockets around our campus, these conversations haven't been happening at an institutional level.
+We see open initiatives as solutions to inequity in information and inequity in educational opportunity.

-Write a project description: what you’re doing, with who, for who, and why.
-Sound familiar?
-This is a version of your project vision.
-Expand your sentence as a full paragraph, adding any new details about aims and the problems you plan to solve that surfaced in the Open Canvas activity.
-Try to phrase this so it’s understandable and appealing to a wide variety of people, not just those in your field.

-Explain what makes your project special, useful, exciting!
-You can use the ideas you generated for “Unique Value Proposition” in your Open Canvas here.
+At our college, this manifests in several ways.
+Most visibly, the cost of education today is exorbitant.
+Students struggle to pay for tuition even with fee waivers, and are then expected to pay hundreds of dollars on textbooks each semester.
+Thus, students who are unable to afford textbooks are at a deficit in their courses.
+Reducing the cost of required materials through open educational resources (OER) and open textbooks would benefit student success initiatives on campus.

+Secondly, we see inequity in access to information at both the institutional and community level.
+As a community college, we have less funding allocated to library database subscriptions and therefore have less access to scholarly materials.
+Supporting open access publishing would allow us to have access to more quality scholarly content that we would otherwise be unable to afford.
+Our institution is also represented by low-income communities of color, in which access to information is often inaccessible.

+The four areas around openness that our project will involve are:

+* Open access (OA)
+* Open education and open educational resources (OER)
+* Open data
+* Open science

+There are several elements to this project:

+* Workshops on open to students and student groups
+* Recruitment of students interested in participating in open initiatives at the individual or group level
+* Drafting of a student group charter with a collective mission and vision
+* Identifying student interests and create subgroups around the four areas of openness
+* Facilitation of individual and group projects over the semester and/or academic year
+  * For the open education track: drafting a student government senate resolution supporting the institutionalization of OER, including the promotion of, support for, and incentivization for faculty of open textbooks.
+* Identifying faculty mentors to work with individual or group projects
+* Building a repository in which to showcase student open projects
+* Presenting and publishing at conferences and open access journals to demonstrate the strength in student-led open initiatives

 Getting started: